Topics

 Usability studies allow researchers to observe users navigating a product or performing specific tasks.
 This helps identify usability issues, pain points, or obstacles users may encounter.
 By understanding these challenges, designers can make informed decisions to improve the user experience.

 Usability studies provide concrete evidence to validate design choices.
-By observing how users interact with a prototype or a live product, researchers can assess whether the design meets users’ needs, expectations, and mental models.
-This helps ensure the design decisions are based on user feedback rather than assumptions.
+First observe how users interact with a prototype or a live product, finalise the design and see whether it meets users’ needs, expectations, and mental models.

 Usability studies help identify inefficiencies in completing tasks within a product or service.
 By observing users’ interactions and the time taken to complete tasks, researchers can uncover bottlenecks or confusing elements that hinder task efficiency.
 This information enables designers to streamline processes and enhance productivity for users.